leeedwina430/leeedwina430.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Yiqing Li, a senior student at Fudan University majoring in Data Science and Big Data Technology.
+My name is Zack Lee, a senior student at Fudan University majoring in Data Science and Big Data Technology.
 This website is still actively under construction.

 Please feel free to email me to chat!